Fixation-related potentials reveal that confusing program code elicits a late frontal positivity

 \subsection{Procedure}

 At the beginning of the experiment, all participants provided their informed consent and completed a set of questionnaires, including a basic demographic questionnaire~\cite{Zhuang2023, Peitek2020}.
-To assess programming experience, we inquired the years and recent frequency of programming activities, as well as all encountered and recently used programming languages.
+To assess programming experience, we inquired about the years and recent frequency of programming activities, as well as all programming languages encountered and recently used.
 This provides us with a broad estimate of their capabilities and background~\cite{Siegmund2014}.
 Additionally, participants filled out the Edinburgh Handedness Inventory~\cite{Oldfield1971} to ensure right-handedness.

 After setting up the EEG (see Section~\ref{sec:eeg_recording}), the participants were seated in front of the eye tracker attached to the screen.
 Then, we explained the purpose and setup of the study with introductory slides.
 To familiarize the participants with the task, they performed a brief training session consisting of one trial.